marcopennekamp/whip/spec.md

   The *name* and *alias* may contain spaces. *Amount* may be any floating point number (in the future, we will support fractions). *Unit* may be any defined unit (currently hardcoded) that makes sense for the given ingredient.

 - **Instructions** are also declared line-by-line, but more complex.
-There are three kinds of instruction levels:
+There are two kinds of instruction levels:

-  - An **instruction block** combines multiple instruction lines to a single block that will be printed in a single paragraph.
-Instruction blocks are delimited by a blank line.

-  - An **instruction line** is a sequence of instructions (delimited by `.`) that refers to the same **context.** Instruction lines are delimited by a single line break.
+  - An **instruction line** is a sequence of instructions (delimited by `.`) that refer to the same **context.** Instruction lines are delimited by a single line break.

-  - Finally, an **instruction** tells the cook to do something with a set of ingredients.
+  - An **instruction** tells the cook to do something with a set of ingredients.
 The syntax is:

     ```
     instruction  -> [modifiers] <action> ingredients [affixes]